junxit/us-congress-bills-111/metadata.md

 - Sen. Kerry, John F. [D-MA] (K000148)

+## Committees (1)

+- House — Committee on House Administration

 ## Actions

 - 2010-11-18 — Introduced in Senate
 - 2010-11-18 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S8106; text as passed Senate: CR S8106; text of measure as introduced: CR S8066)
 - 2010-11-18 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S8106; text as passed Senate: CR S8106; text of measure as introduced: CR S8066)
+- 2010-11-19 — Message on Senate action sent to the House.
+- 2010-11-29 — Received in the House.
+- 2010-11-29 — Referred to the House Committee on House Administration.